Mondo CLE

 Music & Tech Law Symposium

-Mondo’s CLE program invites attendees to join top music lawyers and thought leaders for an all-day live in-person entertainment law seminar addressing some of the biggest legal developments affecting the music industry, including recent court decisions upending fundamental issues and the re-imagining of key policy matters.
+Mondo’s 9th annual CLE program hosts top music lawyers and thought leaders for an all-day entertainment law seminar addressing some of the biggest legal and regulatory developments affecting the music industry, including recent court decisions and key policy matters focusing on AI, IP valuations and acquisitions, streaming, reputational risk & defamation, streaming, public performance, terminations, ethics and more.

-All Mondo attendees are invited to attend CLE panels on Friday, October 13.
+All Mondo attendees are invited to attend CLE panels on Friday, October 17.
+For CLE credit, a Continuing Legal Education single-day or Mondo combo registration is required.

 -